jessicaburnsbrandtcamryn278/awesome-remote-mcp-servers/README.md

 # Awesome Remote MCP Servers

+> 💬 **Join our WhatsApp Community!** Stay up-to-date with the latest MCP servers and connect with other developers: [Join Now](https://chat.whatsapp.com/GJIf9Uee1kw9ee9myqJe0a)

 A curated, opinionated list of high-quality **remote** Model Context Protocol (MCP) servers.
 This repository focuses on listing official and well-maintained MCP servers that can be accessed over the internet, helping developers discover reliable and production-ready services for their AI applications.

 ## What is MCP?